 Matter of public importance

 A Member may propose to the Speaker that a matter of public importance be submitted to the Assembly for discussion on sitting days other than those in which private Members’ business has precedence.
 Written notice of the matter shall be given to the Speaker not less than 1 ½ hours before the time fixed for the meeting of the Assembly; if the Speaker determines that the matter is in order, it shall be submitted to the Assembly.
 If more than one matter is proposed for the same day, the Speaker shall determine by lot before the commencement of the sitting the matter to be submitted to the Assembly for discussion that day.
+A proposal for a matter of public importance submitted by a Member shall remain current and available for consideration until discussed, withdrawn or replaced by the Member.
+A Member may have only one proposal active at any time.

 (Amended 4 May 1995) (Temporary order 9 December 2008.
 Adopted 22 March 2012)

 Ministers to act for each other